vmleon/oracle-atp-da/lab2apex/README.md

 ![ORDS](../images/apex_workspace7.png)

 Now we are ready to create your APEX application on this workspace.
-You can check that you are correcty sign in with the **ATP_ODA** user in he right up corner
+You can check that you are correcty sign in with the **ATP_ODA** user in he right up corner.

 ![ORDS](../images/apex_workspace8.png)